This is one of those too many possibilities Sundays. You will have to make choices. I have tried to include a little of everything.

 This should get to a discussion about all the people/saints who we are always aware of, who show us about God by just being there, and who help us live well.

-F One way God’s word comes to us is through the Bible and preaching about the Bible.
-Especially if you are celebrating Reformation Sunday, give the children strips of small Bible stickers at the beginning of worship and challenge them to listen for all the times we read or sing or pray the Bible today.
+~ One way God’s word comes to us is through the Bible and preaching about the Bible.
+Give the children strips of small Bible stickers at the beginning of worship and challenge them to listen for all the times we read or sing or pray the Bible today.
 Invite them to put a Bible sticker by each reading, prayer, or song in the printed order of worship that comes from the Bible.
 Take a moment to look at and compliment children on their sticker covered papers as they leave the sanctuary.
 (Print the biblical source beside Bible-based readings and verbally point out Bible based hymns as you sing them.)

-F In his letter to the folks at Thessalonica, Paul is recalling his ministry with them.
+~ In his letter to the folks at Thessalonica, Paul is recalling his ministry with them, “the Gathering of the Spirits” that they were together.
 If you did not do so last week, tell stories of previous pastors in your congregation to explore how God worked in them and the people in the congregation at that time.
 If you have photographs or paintings of past pastors that are usually hung in public spots, bring them to the sanctuary.
 Ask who knew, was baptized by or married by the more recent ones.
-Then move on to points about God’s word working in relationships in churches.
+Then move onto points about God’s word working in relationships in churches.
 Children may miss some of your points, but they will be more connected to pictures they hardly noticed before – and even add some of those people to their personal community of saints.

-F Maybe even more than adults, children are urged to be the best, the most, the winner.
+~ Children, maybe even more than adults, are urged to be the best, the most, the winner.
 Jesus’ call to servant living flies in the face of all this pressure to succeed.
 Acknowledge that openly.
 Explore the differences in the coach who wants the team to be number one no matter what and the coach who wants every member of the team to learn and grow in the game and for the whole team to have a good time playing together.
 What is practice like with each one?
 What about games?
 Which coach would you rather play for?

 “Lord, I Want to Be A Christian”